Workshops and Classes

 In celebration of the 1873 invention of the Typewriter, we are hosting a gathering of local area typewriter collectors and aficionados.
 Feel free to stop by and sample some wonderful pieces of mechanical history!
 Open to anyone.

 Typewriters don’t have to be used to create words, they can be used to create images as well!
-This beginner class goes over techniques and tools for creating simple graphics with your typewriter through ASCII type art, and the use of stencils.
+This intro class goes over techniques and tools for creating simple graphics with your.
 Perfect for anyone with a knack for crafting, journaling, scrapbooking, or snail mail!

 Got a writing club?
 Book club?
 Poetry Club?
 Maybe you want to celebrate a life event, or get together with some friends and write incredible (or bad) literature.
 Typewriters are a bonus to all those things, and if you don’t have access to them, well…we do!
 Get in touch with our team to book the space and gear up for some analog shenanigans.